 Should you desire, you can give the artificial grass a light spray of water to cool it down during hot temperatures but this isn’t required for any reason other than making it safer to walk on without shoes.

 High traffic areas

 Artificial grass can handle high traffic areas very well.
 It is highly resistant to impact and will maintain its appearance for years to come even after heavy use.
-If you notice any areas slightly indenting from high traffic, it is recommended to periodically add some additional infill sand to those areas.
-The sand can be worked into the infill with a stiff brush.
-Repeat the process until the surface returns to being the same as other lower utilised areas.
+If you notice any areas slightly indenting from high traffic, all it needs is a little more brushing.

 After that, all that remains is to enjoy the freedom that comes with the low maintenance requirements of artificial grass.